 You may think that language barriers get worse when you venture out of the major cities of Taipei, Taichung, Tainan, and Kaohsiung, but in fact, when outside of major metropolises such as Taipei, you may encounter aboriginal Taiwanese people.
 These people are not Chinese, and thus they are more likely to speak to you in English over Mandarin.

 Of course, the best way to get over the language barrier, is to connect to a local guide.
 More on this below.

 5. Exploring Alone

 Taiwan is pretty darn safe, including for solo female travelers.
 So when we say that exploring the state alone is a mistake, we’re not suggesting that you’ll be in any danger.
 Sure, it’s always a good idea to travel with a companion as things can happen anywhere in the world, but when we suggest that you have someone with you, we mean a local guide.
 A local guide will help you get the most out of your limited time, which is always in short supply in this amazing place.
 While roads and highways are well planned, it helps to have someone take on the driving for you, not just through the hectic city traffic, but through the rural roads that take you to Mother’s Nature’s best work in Taiwan.
 A guide can also show you how to bargain at night markets, and help plan your itinerary to avoid crowds, and anything else that can put you behind your schedule, even if it’s a spontaneous one.
 A guide can also help you find the best places to eat, drink, and mingle with locals, expats, and/or fellow travelers.
 Basically, they will take your input and craft the ultimate custom experience.
 This is not something you (and your party?) can accomplish on your own.
-Connect to a local guide in Taiwan today by downloading the Loci Amica app.
+Connect to a local guide in Taiwan today book a tour today.